 There are 4 categories of countries eligible for association with Horizon Europe:

-Close to the start of the Association, transitional measures can be in place, through which entities of these countries have to be included as beneficiaries in call topics.
+Close to the start of the Association, transitional measures can be set in place, through which entities of these countries can already be included as beneficiaries in call topics.
 Details are mentioned in the Horizon Europe Programme Guide.

 All details regarding country eligibility is compiled in the infosheet “International cooperation".